LLNL/axom/src/docs/sphinx/coding_guide/sec02_names.rst

 the file extension, to make their association clear.

-      For example, the header and source files for a class "Foo" **should** be named "Foo.hpp" and Foo.cpp", respectively.
+      For example, the header and source files for a class "Foo" **should** be named "Foo.hpp" and "Foo.cpp", respectively.

       Also, files that are closely related in other ways, such as a header file containing prototypes for a set of methods that are not class members and